Advanced Documentary Filmmaking

-"Advanced Documentary Filmmaking" is the sixth episode of the fourth season of the NBC sitcom Community, which originally aired on March 14, 2013.
+"Advanced Documentary Filmmaking" is the 6th episode of the fourth season and 77th overall episode of the NBC sitcom Community, which originally aired on March 14, 2013.
 The episode was written by Hunter Covington, and directed by Jay Chandrasekhar.
 In this episode, Abed makes a documentary about Changnesia in order to receive a research grant, with Jeff attempting to prove Chang is faking his disease.